johnpeele/Starling-UI-Kit-Guidelines/abstract-guidelines-and-best-practices.md

 # Abstract Guidelines & Best Practices

-These are the guidelines and best practices for using Abstract in general, but more specifically as it pertains to the UI Kit.
+These are the guidelines and best practices for using Abstract in general, but more specifically for contributing to the UI Kit.

 ## Name your branches consistenly {#abstract-name}

-When branching from the UI Kit’s master, you should use one of the below tags as a prefix to your branch name.
-Doing this will let the rest of the team know what the purpose of the branch is, and connect it with the associated stage of work.
+When branching from the UI Kit’s master branch, you should use one of the tags below as a prefix to your branch name.
+Doing this will let the rest of the team know what the purpose of the branch is and also and connect it with the associated stage of work.

 ### **UPDATE** {#branch-naming-update}